rejeep/mactag/README.markdown

 # FSSM
-A problem with tags is that when new your projects code changes, your tags file will not keep up.
-Mactag can solve this by using FSSM, which is a tool that notice modifications in the file system.
+A problem with tags, is that when your project's code changes, your tags file will not keep up.
+Mactag can solve this by using FSSM, which is a tool that notice file system modifications.

-To enable FSSM, you must add the **fssm** gem to your projects Gemfile.
+To enable FSSM, add the **fssm** gem to your projects Gemfile.

 Then start the server that keeps track of changes
     rake mactag:server